azkiflay/ansible/README.md

 </p>
 <p align="center"><strong>Figure 5:</strong> Checking connectivity to individual hosts using ad hoc command </p>

-The first ad hoc command results in "UNREACHABLE!" error for both hosts.
-Paricularly, the *msg* part of the results states ""msg": "Failed to connect to the host via ssh: aheb@192.168.0.10: Permission denied (publickey,password)".
-This makes sense because the local user name *aheb* does not exist on both of the hosts in the inventory.ini file.
+If there is a problem in connectivity, Ansible provides a clear error mesage.
+For example, some connection tests failed in the following.

 ```bash
   ansible -i inventory.ini all -m ping # all --> target all hosts in that inventory.
 ```

+The above ad hoc command results in "UNREACHABLE!" error for both hosts.
+Paricularly, the *msg* part of the results states ""msg": "Failed to connect to the host via ssh: aheb@192.168.0.10: Permission denied (publickey,password)".
+This makes sense because the local user name *aheb* does not exist on both of the hosts in the inventory.ini file.

 To tackle this problem, the user name on a host can be specified using the *-u* option, as has been done in the following.